rudelm/rudelm.github.io/content/post/2013-05-23-dell-u2713hm-connection-problems-with-macbook-pro-55-over-mini-displayport.md

 **You can deactivate this option in the settings menu of the Dell screen under the point &#8222;Other settings&#8220;, then DDC/CI set to disable.**

-Suddenly, everything works again and my Mac detects the screen without any problems, even when it wakes up and DisplayPort wasn&#8217;t selected as source in the monitor.
+Suddenly, everything works again and my Mac detects the screen without any problems, even when it wakes up and DisplayPort wasn't selected as source in the monitor.